CHASSIS TIME SYNCHRONIZATION

 Time Source Configuration

-A time source represent the source from which this chassis will synchronize its OS kernel time.
+A time source represents the source from which this chassis will synchronize its OS kernel time.
 The following source types are supported:

 - An external NTP server